-2. Gold Lotto City Hall Lights
+2. The Lott by Golden Casket City Hall Lights

-5. Roma Street Parklands
+4. Enchanted Garden Roma Street Parklands

 Brisbane Christmas lights by neighbourhood

 This is fast becoming a popular tradition with many families taking time out of their busy schedules to drive around these areas – the sheer delight this brings is fantastic and is a great way to get you into the spirit of Christmas.
 Here are some of the popular suburbs that take part!

-7. Northern Suburbs and Moreton Bay region
+5. Northern Suburbs and Moreton Bay region